Freika/dawarich/README.md

 To track your location, install the [Owntracks app](https://owntracks.org/booklet/guide/apps/) or [Overland app](https://overland.p3k.app/) on your phone and configure it to send location updates to your Dawarich instance.

-Currently, the app only supports [HTTP mode](https://owntracks.org/booklet/tech/http/).

 ### OwnTracks

 The url to send the location updates to is `http://<your-dawarich-instance>/api/v1/owntracks/points?api_key=YOUR_API_KEY`.

+Currently, the app only supports [HTTP mode](https://owntracks.org/booklet/tech/http/) of OwnTracks.

 ### Overland